Are you eligible for Medicare?Updated April 21, 2017

 An individual is considered "dual eligible" when they qualify for benefits of both Medicare and Medicaid.
 This is also commonly referred to as "dual eligible beneficiaries" or "duals", in the insurance industry.
 Qualifying for Medicaid varies state-by-state and depends on your annual income.
 Read more about Medicaid qualification and eligibility here in our Medicaid section.

-How do I check my Medicare eligibility? /Where do I check Medicare eligibility?
+How do I check my Medicare eligibility?
+Where do I check Medicare eligibility?

-Medicare is managed by the Centers for Medicare and Medicaid Services (CMS).
+A Medicare eligibility check can be conducted by speaking with the CMS directly.
+To explain, Medicare is managed by the Centers for Medicare and Medicaid Services (CMS).
 CMS works with Social Security to enroll people in Medicare.

+Who can verify Medicare eligibility?
 The official U.S. government website for Medicare has an online enrollment calculator that can be used to verify your current and future enrollment in Medicare.
 To access it, go here.
 You can also find out if you’re eligible and calculate your premium for Medicare services by going here.

 What are the Medicare eligibility requirements?

-Medicare has four parts, A, B, C and D. Each part has it’s own specific eligibility requirements:
+Medicare has four parts, A, B, C and D. Each part has it’s own specific Medicare eligibility requirements:

 Part A eligibility